What’s on the Other Side? A Conversation with Brent L. Top on the Spirit World

 Top: I think we are all interested in the subject in some way or another.
 In fact, the older we get, the more interested we become.
 My interest in the subject was first piqued probably in the late 1970s and early 1980s with the publications of two national bestsellers, Return from Tomorrow by George Ritchie and Life after Life by Dr. Raymond Moody.
 From there, I started to examine the LDS literature on the subject and became familiar with some rather famous near-death experiences and spirit-world encounters by Church leaders and members.
 In the 1990s, the public interest in the near-death phenomenon exploded, even within Latter-day Saint circles.
 There were television programs, movies, and numerous books on life after death.
 I remember sitting in a Sunday School class during that time and hearing Church members quoting from a very popular book that recounted the near-death experience of a Church member.
 This person even had been on the Oprah Winfrey show, which we all know is the “validation of all truth”!
 As a result, some members unwittingly viewed and used such experiences as doctrine.
 That is what drew me to the subject and motivated my research—not so much the experiences themselves, but rather the doctrines of the Church.
 I love the scriptures and words of the prophets which establish the doctrines of the kingdom.
 The spirit-world stories or near-death experiences are interesting, but the doctrine is imperative.
 That became the guiding principle in my research.
 My whole approach in writing the books Glimpses Beyond Death’s Door and now What’s on the Other Side? is based on these questions: What does our doctrine teach, and how does that help us to better understand and discern these experiences?
 How can these experiences illustrate, highlight, or help us to better understand our unique doctrines concerning death and the spirit world?

-Jensen: What do you mean by “our unique doctrines”?
-How are Latter-day Saint teachings different from other Christian doctrines regarding the afterlife?
+Jensen: I don't understand what you mean by “our unique doctrines”?
+How are Mormon teachings different from other Christian doctrines regarding the afterlife?

 Top: Let me address that question with a couple of experiences.
 In 1990, Robert Millet (who has also written a great deal on LDS teachings regarding life after death) and I attended the annual conference of the International Association of Near-Death Studies, held that year in Washington, DC.
 We didn’t quite know what to expect.
 Was the conference going to be comprised of those we might call “kooks”—“UFO chasers,” people with aluminum foil hats, and the like?
 But it was not like that at all.
 There were scientists, medical doctors, scholars from many different academic disciplines, theologians and clerics from diverse faith traditions, and many good women and men who had experienced some sort of encounter with the spirit world and sought to make sense of it all.
 As impressive as this gathering was, what had a greater impact on me was that most of these people were generally familiar with Latter-day Saint beliefs about the afterlife.
 As Bob and I sat at dinner with a group of the conference attendees, we were peppered with sincere questions and had interesting discussions about our beliefs.
 It made me realize that we possess unique, profound doctrines concerning the role of the spirit that perhaps we take for granted.
 The second experience occurred several years later, when Brother Millet and I were visiting with a Disciples of Christ pastor, who was also a professor of theology at a college in Nashville, Tennessee.
 The man was writing a book about what various Christian denominations taught about the afterlife.
 We had an interesting discussion.
 What I remember most was his characterization of Latter-day Saint theology as “sophisticated and profound.”
 He stated that Mormons may not realize how profound and unique their beliefs about the spirit world are.
 That really struck me.
 Recently I read a statement that confirms it.
 Authors Colleen McDannell and Bernhard Lang, in their book Heaven: A History, published by Yale University Press, wrote: